Mutations (in

 from different species are combined.

-in chromosome structure occur when the arrangement of genetic material within a
+structure occur when the arrangement of genetic material within a chromosome is

-chromosome is altered.
-This can happen due to various environmental factors
+altered.
+This can happen due to various environmental factors such as

-such as radiation, certain chemicals, or viral infections, which can cause
+radiation, certain chemicals, or viral infections, which can cause chromosomes

-chromosomes to break.
-When the broken ends of chromosomes do not rejoin in the
+to break.
+When the broken ends of chromosomes do not rejoin in the same pattern

 Inversion

-occurs when a segment of a chromosome is turned around 180 degrees.
-This can
+segment of a chromosome is turned around 180 degrees.
+This can result in

-result in rearrangement of genes within the inverted segment, potentially
+rearrangement of genes within the inverted segment, potentially affecting gene

 Translocation

-is the movement of a chromosome segment from one chromosome to another
+movement of a chromosome segment from one chromosome to another non-homologous

-non-homologous chromosome.
-This can result in the fusion of two chromosomes or
+chromosome.
+This can result in the fusion of two chromosomes or the transfer of

-the transfer of a segment of genetic material to a different chromosome,
+a segment of genetic material to a different chromosome, potentially disrupting

 Deletion